-To stop the machine, move the motion-control levers to NEUTRAL and outward to the PARK position, disengage the blade-control switch, ensure that the throttle is in the FAST position, and turn the ignition key to OFF.
-Remove the key from the ignition switch.
+To shut off the machine, release the traction-control pedal, disengage the blade-control switch, ensure that the throttle is in the FAST position, engage the parking brake, and turn the ignition key to off.

+Note: Remember to remove the key from the ignition switch.